MallettOcean/MEQ2026/README.md

 ## Organization

-This repository contains the anonymized data from both studies of the manuscript, as well as R scripts that reproduce the analyses that we done in the paper.
+This repository contains the anonymized data from both studies of the manuscript, as well as R scripts that reproduce the analyses that were done in the paper.
 The R scripts are designed to run on these anonymized datasets.

 ## Files